Planning Trips To See The Northern Lights Isn’t Always Easy!

 If you wanted to head to the Yukon Territory, there are great multi-day tours from Whitehorse, the capital city.
 Another option is going on a multi-day tour from Yellowknife, the capital of the Northwest Territories.
 You can see the northern lights from Churchill, Manitoba (where you also see a ton of polar bears!), but we think the coolest option would be a northern lights tour from Vancouver.
 This option seems like the most accessible trip option from any major Canadian city in the south!

 Along with Finland and Iceland, Norway might be the most famous place people think of when it comes to seeing the northern lights.
 Like those other Nordic countries, Norway reaches very high up into the northern hemisphere – meaning there are plenty of great cities/towns to view the lights.

 Because of the popularity, there are lots of options for trips – both multi-day or for just a few hours during the night.
 However, you will still need to travel at the right time – October through March.
 If you are in a city like the capital, Oslo, you will have to head more north on a multi-day trip to see the lights.
+(You should spend a night in Oslo, though – it’s a great city!)
 If you are already in a northern city like Tromsø, then you could go out on a short trip and see the lights pretty easily!

 Northern Lights Trips in Norway

 Since the light are so popular in the northern regions of Norway, there are lots of tours and trips to choose from.
 You could head out on a 7-hour nighttime tour from Tromsø to be brought into the dark and beautiful landscape with a warm snowsuit rental included in the price to keep you warm!